SeRViCE-Lab/p3-dx/README.md

 	<div class="figcaption" align="left" hspace="80">Twist commands to the p3_dx robot</div>
 </div>

-To be able to compile these codes, you would want to pull the files from the links indicated above.
+To compile these codes, you would want to pull the files from the links indicated above.

 ### Dependencies